Koryū Osaka

-Koryū Osaka (1901-1985), birthname Koryū Matsumoto, was a Japanese lay Zen-teacher who taught Taizan Maezumi the Inzan koan-curriculum.
+Koryū Osaka (1901–1985), birthname Koryū Matsumoto, was a Japanese lay Zen-teacher who taught Taizan Maezumi the Inzan koan-curriculum.

 Biography

 Musa Koryū Osaka (無作光龍苧坂) was born in 1901 as Koryū Matsumoto, but received the name Osaka when he was adopted into a family without a son.
-He attended Tokyo University, graduating with a major in Indian philosophy, and studied the Rinzai koan-curriculum with Muso Joko Roshi (1884-1948, aka Hannyakutsu Joko Roshi), a Shingon priest who studied the koans with another Shingon priest, Muchaku Kaiko Roshi (1871-1928); Kaiko in turn studied koans with Kazan Genku (1837-1917), a Rinzai Zen-priest of the Myoshin-ji branch of Rinzai Zen.
+He attended Tokyo University, graduating with a major in Indian philosophy, and studied the Rinzai koan-curriculum with Muso Joko Roshi (1884–1948, aka Hannyakutsu Joko Roshi), a Shingon priest who studied the koans with another Shingon priest, Muchaku Kaiko Roshi (1871–1928); Kaiko in turn studied koans with Kazan Genku (1837–1917), a Rinzai Zen-priest of the Myoshin-ji branch of Rinzai Zen.
 Muso Joko established the Fuji Hannya Dojo and the Tokyo Hannya Dojo, which was led by Koryū Osaka in the 1930s, before he was drafted into the military, and then again after the war.

 Lineage

-Joko Roshi’s teacher was Kaiko Roshi, who succeeded the dharma of Kazan Roshi, who himself was a successor of Ekkei Shuken, who succeeded Gisan Zenrai, who succeeded Taigen Shigen, who was a successor of Inzan Ien, who in turn received Inka from Gasan Jito, one of Hakuin Ekaku’s dharma heirs.